N-Mugglestone/BobsBagelNaomiWaqas2/README.md

     }
 ```

-To code in this project is clean and simple and as such any improvement would make it more complex which would not be needed.
+The code in this project is clean and simple and as such any improvement would make it more complex which would not be needed.
+However I would change the methodology we went about to get to this end code.
+I would make a robust DOM model that would be a good reference point to go back to, rather than picking a story and trying to make it work.